wbm1113/RaidLiveArenaAutoClicker/README.md

 ### Why isn't it working?
 It uses UI automation, which is a brittle programming technique, and I've only ever been able to test it on my own machine.

+## Known issues
+* The script will hang if you wait in queue too long and an opponent can't be found
+* The script will hang if you hit 35 wins and you get the popup with the live arena chest rewards
+* The script will only pick up to 5 champions, even in gold tier